sharoncornelius/idpf-specification/idpf_specification.md

 3. The driver set the PF/VF_MBX_ARQLEN/PF/VF_MBX_ATQLEN.Length and “Enable” field to 1 to signal that its mailbox is now enabled.

 Driver must follow this exact sequence of operations in order to initialize the mailbox queue context.
-After this Driver writes the first message to TX mailbox and waits for 20 msec for response, if no response it tries at least 10 times with a gap of 20 msec before it fails to load the driver.
+After this, the driver writes the first message to TX mailbox and waits for 20 msec for response, if no response it tries at least 10 times with a gap of 20 msec before it fails to load the driver.

 ### Mailbox Queues Disable